DennisSchulmeister/ls-plugin-extra-tags/README.md

  * Verbatim expected answer:
     * Attribute `answer`: String with the expected answer
-    * Attribute `ignore-case`: Ignore lower/upper case differences from the expected answer
+    * Attribute `ignore-case`: Ignore lower/upper case differences from the expected answer (by converting the answer to lower-case)
-    * Attribute `ignore-spaces`: Ignore all whitespace differences from the expected answer
+    * Attribute `ignore-spaces`: Ignore all whitespace differences from the expected answer (by removing all whitespace from the answer)
 * Regular expression:
     * Attribute `length`: Width of the input field (e.g. `10em`)
     * Attribute `regexp`: Regular expression that must return a match
+    * Attribute `answer`: Example answer shown as expected answer after validation
 * Custom logic:
     * Attribute `length`: Width of the input field (e.g. `10em`)
-    * Attribute `validate`: Javascript code for validation event handler:
+    * Attribute `validate`: Name of a global Javascript function with the following signature:

       ```js
+      /**
+       * Custom validation function for free-text answers.
+Receives a parameter object with the following
+       * keys.
+The implementing function can omit not-needed parameters from its declaration of the form
+       * below is used.
+       *
+       *  `answer` contains the answer text to be validated.

+       *  `evaluation` contains the properties `status`, `points` and `expected`, which must be changed.
+       *    * `status` must be set to `status.unknown`, `status.correct`, `status.partial` or `status.wrong`.
+       *      `status.unknown` means, that other validation methods should be tried (see remarks below)
+       *    * `points` must be set to the credited points.
+Can be negative to deduce points.
+       *    * `expected` should contain the expected correct answer, of the result is not `status.correct`.
+       *
+       * The remaining parameters contain the corresponding <lsx-...> DOM elements
+       */
-      function custom_validation(event) {
+      function custom_validation({answer, evaluation, status, gapElement, questionElement, exerciseElement, quizElement}) {
-        // event.target is the <lsx...>-Element
-        // event.source is the internal object representing the input field
-        // must return a decimal value between [0...1] with the score percentage
-        return 1;
+          // Custom validation logic
       }
       ```

-      The parameters are:

-        * `questionElement`: The `<lsx-question>` element
-        * `answerElement`: The `<lsx-gap>` or `<lsx-free-text>` element
-        * `answerText`: The actual answer string to validate

-      The function must return one of the following:

-        * `true` or `"correct"`: When the answer is right
-        * `false` or `"wrong"`: When the answer is wrong
-        * `"partially-correct"`: When the answer is only partially right
+      At first the validation status will be `unknown` and the validation function will be executed, if defined.
+      If it doesn't exist or the status remains `unknown`, the DOM event `lsx-quiz-validation` will be raised on the `<lsx-gap>`/`<lsx-free-text>` element.
+But note, that the event cannot bubble up to the parent HTML elements, since they are torn apart when the DOM structure is built.
+The event details (`event.detail`) contain the same attributes as the validation function would receive.
+If the result is still unchanged, the validation rules based on the other HTML attributes and nested `<lsx-answer>` elements are executed in the order they were defined.
+The first matching rule determines the result.

 ### List with Emoji Symbols